 Drawing a face, by itself, is not an easy task; let alone a portrait that is synonymous with not just the way a person looks, but, in fact, is a representation of the characteristics and traits of the individual’s personality.
 Now, that’s no easy mission to engage; yet, Mohan Sonawane did take that it was worth a shot, and came up with this evocative portrait of actor Nawazuddin Siddique.
 He takes us through the moves it took him to reach the achieved execution.

 Step 1: Primary Concept

 To start off with, the background was put into effect by the use of the given base colour – one similar to skin colour.
 Further, basic line anatomy was put into application, also keeping in mind the face structure and proportion, at the same time.
-This was all done in the Rapid style of sketching, quickly just going step after step, not paying much attention to detail at that stage or phase of the illustration.
+This was all done in the Rapid style of sketching, quickly just going step after step, not paying much attention to detail at that stage or phase of the illustration/portrait.